renventura/wp-delete-user-accounts/readme.txt

 = Manually =

-1. Download the zip file, decompress the file and upload tha main plugin folder to the `/wp-content/plugins/` directory.
+1. Download the zip file, decompress the file and upload the main plugin folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin.

 == Screenshots ==